MTV Unplugged in New York: Retrospective

 In June 2016, the 1959 Martin D-18E guitar used by Cobain at the Unplugged concert was legally transferred by Cobain's daughter, Frances Bean Cobain, as a gift to her husband, Isaiah Silva, the frontman of rock band the Eeries.
 After their divorce, Frances and Cobain's widow, Courtney Love, tried to retrieve it.
-Love called the guitar a "treasured heirloom" and said it was “not [Silva's] to take".
+Love called the guitar a "treasured heirloom" and said it was "not [Silva's] to take".
 In 2018, during their divorce settlement proceedings, the court rejected Silva's request for spousal support, ownership of their house, and reimbursement of his legal fees but awarded him the guitar.
-In 2020, it was sold at Julien's Auctions for US$6 million to Peter Freedman of Røde Microphones, making it the most expensive guitar ever sold at auction.
+In 2020, it was sold at Julien's Auctions for US$6 million to Peter Freedman of Røde Microphones, making it the most expensive guitar ever sold at auction at the time.